fbpx

 The Secret Life of Buildings: Row House Styles

 Philadelphians love the row house as much as they love their cheesesteaks and water ice.
 How did this unique architectural style take root and thrive for over 300 years?
-We will take a look at the origins and evolution of the row house, from working man’s home to opulent mansion.
+We will take a look at the origins and evolution of the row house, from a working man’s home to an opulent mansion.

 While the row house is synonymous with our City, we did not originate the style.
 We borrowed it from London and Paris where it first appeared in the 16th century.
 (Next time you are in Paris, check out the swank Place des Voges.
 It looks like a mansion, but is actually a series of row houses.)
 In London, row houses were built for both workers and noblemen.
 Philly took that cue and ran with it.